stefansinca/ResponsiveWebsite/README.md

 5. Skills section was created and styled with some CSS.
 6. Contact sections was created with some CSS style.

+## Updated to ThinQ 4.0
+The code was updated to be responsive/available on mobile devices.

 ## Setup
 Download the files from **ResponsiveWebsite** repositorie and open **index.html** in a browser.

 ## Status
-The project needs a **mobile version**.
-This update will come in ThinQ 4.0.
+Website is **Completed** until future updates.

 ## Inspiration
 This project is ispired from "Full-Stack Engineer" career path course from Codecademy.
 The project was made totally independed from the platform.

 ## Time invested
-About 42 hours until now.
+About 44 hours until now.